BeardyC/KDB/README.md

 ## API

-### perms.q
+### auth.q

 This script gives us the ability to manage users that can connect to the Ticker Plant, this was developed to showcase the modified versions of the z functions to control and monitor user access.
-Implementing this in a private namespace, .perm, keeps the functions from accidental or unwanted use.
+Implementing this in a private namespace, .auth, keeps the functions from accidental or unwanted use.

 This allows the functions of adding, removing, editing users **within the tp process** since it's loaded on start.

-##### .perm Functions:
+##### .auth Functions:

 ###### Add User

 ```
-.perm.add[`user;`password]
+.auth.add[`user;`password]
 ```
 ###### Edit User

 ```
-.perm.edit[`user; new `password]
+.auth.edit[`user; new `password]
 ```
 ###### Remove User

 ```
-.perm.remove[`user]
+.auth.remove[`user]
 ```

 ##### Utils
 Salting - returns a random Salt to be used with the password for encryption.
 ```
-.perm.salting[]
+.auth.salting[]
 ```
 Encrypt - Uses MD5 hashing to encrypt the salted password so it's safe for storage.
 ```
-.perm.encrypt[salt;password]
+.auth.encrypt[salt;password]
 ```

 ### tp.q